 On this blog post, the Kura-Kura Guide editorial team introduces a selection of authentic Indonesian restaurants to tickle your taste buds.

 Perhaps one of the most famous restaurants in Bali is Made's Warung.
-Established in 1969, this restaurant now has two locations, one in Kuta, one in Seminyak, and one is in Denpasar Ngurah Rai airport.
+Established in 1969, this restaurant now has three locations, one in Kuta, one in Seminyak, and one is in Denpasar Ngurah Rai airport.

 Made's Warung Kuta

 Made's Warung Ngurah Rai

 |Opening Hours||10 AM - 12 AM|